energyquantified/eq-python-client/docs/userguide/period-instances.rst

 Method reference: :py:meth:`eq.period_instances.list() <energyquantified.api.PeriodInstancesAPI.list>`

-Similar to the ``load()``-method, but this method only lists the *instances* instead of loading the series with data:
+Similar to the ``load()``-method, but this method only lists the *instances* instead of loading the period-based series with data:

    >>> eq.period_instances.list(
    >>>    'DE Nuclear Capacity Available MW REMIT',